 San Simeon is excited to welcome visitors back to our coastal getaway.
 With COVID-19 conditions improving statewide, public health officials lifted the Stay at Home Order and all counties have returned to the rules and framework of the Blueprint for a Safer Economy.
-San Luis Obispo County is currently in the Purple Tier.
+San Luis Obispo County is currently in the Orange Tier.
 Please continue to do your part in slowing the spread of COVID-19 by wearing a face mask, maintaining distance from others and frequently washing your hands.
 When you are ready to travel, San Simeon is eager to welcome you back.

 Hearst Castle State Park Remains Closed

 The safety of our visitors, staff and volunteers is a top priority.
 California State Parks, in support of San Luis Obispo County public health officials to contain the spread of novel coronavirus (COVID-19), is taking precautionary measures at Hearst San Simeon State Historical Monument (Hearst Castle) and will close effective immediately.
 All planned tours have been suspended and full refunds will be given.
 Hearst Castle’s visitor center, including food service and gift shop, and theater will also close to the public.
 Tour reservation holders have been contacted via email for refunds.
 We thank you for your patience, trust and continued support.
 We’d also like to thank our volunteers and staff for their commitment and dedication as public servants through these challenging circumstances.
 For the most up-to-date Hearst Castle information, please continue to follow us on Facebook.